testdouble/test_data/README.md

 won't be able to easily adopt a one-size-fits-all approach to test setup across your entire suite.
 Some points of reference, if that's the situation you're in:

-* If your test suite is already using fixtures or factories and the above hooks just broke everything, check out our [interoperability guide](#factory--fixture-interoperability-guide) for help.
+* If your test suite is **already using fixtures or factories** and the above hooks just broke everything, check out our [interoperability guide](#factory--fixture-interoperability-guide) for help.
+* If you need to make any changes to the data after it's loaded, truncated, or after Rails fixtures are loaded, you can configure [lifecycle hooks](#lifecycle-hooks) that will help you achieve a **very fast test suite** by including those changes inside the transaction savepoints
-* If you don't want `test_data` managing transactions and cleanup for you and just want to load the SQL dump, you can call [TestData.insert_test_data_dump](#testdatainsert_test_data_dump)
+* If you **don't want `test_data` managing transactions** and cleanup for you and just want to load the SQL dump, you can call [TestData.insert_test_data_dump](#testdatainsert_test_data_dump)
 * For more information on how all this works, see the [API reference](#api-reference).